-You can also just not install the public JRE when running the installer, but I don't recommand that.
+You can also just not install the public JRE when running the installer, but I don't recommend that.
 Windows contains a registry setting used by some apps (some IDEs, web browsers, etc.) to find a JRE to use.
+That is usually the public JRE installed last.
 If you don't install the public JRE, that setting is unchanged and may point to an older version of Java, or a version that you've already deleted.
 (This is why it sometimes requires a reboot when updating Java, before the new version is used by all applications.)

 PATH doesn't already refer to any older JRE

 or JDK that might have been previously installed.

 If you think that is the case (that is, when you check the version used from

 the command line and it shows an old version), you must list

 C:\Java\bin first on

 folders (or, for